vele616/monorepo/packages/jobboard/website/content/jobs/python-senior-full-stack-software-engineer-able-zMwpv.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/able"
 companyWebsite: "https://boards.greenhouse.io/able"
-summary: "Able is searching for a python senior full-stack software engineer that has 5+ years of professional experience working as a software engineer."
+summary: "Able is searching for a Python Senior Full-stack Software Engineer that has 5+ years of professional experience working as a software engineer."
 summaryBackup: "Excited about #python, #vuejs, #html?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 Able is a product acceleration studio.
 Our technology teams consist of exceptional product designers, software engineers, product managers, and all-around company builders.
 We incubate our own investments and also work with our partners (clients) to improve their odds of success by deploying startup-caliber teams that are capable of addressing every stage of the technology venture lifecycle.

 Do you enjoy the thrill of building complex full-stack solutions with ever-evolving interfaces?
 Do you feel comfortable architecting and building these applications, as well as coordinating with the teams responsible for other layers of the product infrastructure?

-## Able may be the right place for you, where we connect creative and challenging projects with a **passionate and well-intended** team—plus many other perks to boot.
+**Able may be the right place for you, where we connect creative and challenging projects with a passionate and well-intended team—plus many other perks to boot.**

-## We are currently looking for a Python Senior Full Stack Software Engineer to join our team!
+**We are currently looking for a Python Senior Full Stack Software Engineer to join our team!**

 ## Who are we looking for?

-## We are seeking someone that feels comfortable using Python, as well as VueJS.
-Specifically, someone who’d be interested in:
+**We are seeking someone that feels comfortable using Python, as well as VueJS.
+Specifically, someone who’d be interested in:**

 *   **Building server-side applications** (as well as RESTful APIs) using Python.
 *   **Developing client-side applications** using VueJS, and a dash of HTML5 and CSS3.